Wintersport-Alternativen — Schneeschuhwandern in den Bergen

 Tobias Massow

 Snowshoeing is the most accessible winter alternative.
-If you can hike, you can snowshoe – the technique is identical; you simply gain a broader surface area for traction.
-Modern snowshoes weigh under one kilogram per pair and start at €80.
+Anyone who can hike can snowshoe — the technique is identical, just with a wider surface area.
+Modern snowshoes weigh under 1 kilo per pair and cost from 80 Euro.

 Fatbiking and Cross-Country Skiing: Endurance on Snow

-Cross-country skiing is the most underrated endurance sport on this list.
-The classic technique (diagonal stride) engages up to 95% of all muscles simultaneously – no other endurance sport comes close.
-VO₂ max values among elite cross-country skiers are the highest recorded across all athletic disciplines.
-Getting started: A day pass for groomed trails starts at €5; rental equipment from €20.
+Cross-country skiing is the most underrated endurance sport.
+The classic technique (diagonal stride) engages 95% of all muscles simultaneously — no other endurance sport comes close.
+VO2max values of professional cross-country skiers are the highest among all athletes.
+Getting started: trail day pass from 5 Euro, rental equipment from 20 Euro.

 Ice Climbing: For the Advanced

-Top destinations: Stubaital (Tyrol), Pontresina (Graubünden), Rjukan (Norway).
-Cost for a beginner course: €150-€250 per day, including equipment.
-Not recommended for those with acrophobia – but an unforgettable, addictive experience.
+The best spots: Stubai Valley (Tyrol), Pontresina (Graubünden), Rjukan (Norway).
+Cost for a beginner’s course: 150–250 Euro per day including equipment.
+Not for those with acrophobia — but an experience that can be addictive.

 Cool-down